Home > Analyses > Consumer Cyclical > Yum! Brands, Inc.

 Shareholder Return Policy

 Yum!
-Brands maintains a dividend payout ratio near 50%, with a steady dividend per share increase from $2.00 in 2021 to $2.84 in 2025.
-The annual dividend yield hovers around 1.8%, supported by free cash flow coverage and moderate share buyback activity.
+Brands maintains a dividend payout ratio around 50%, with dividend per share steadily rising to $2.84 in 2025.
+The annual dividend yield is near 1.9%, supported by free cash flow coverage and ongoing share buybacks.

 Score analysis

-The radar chart below illustrates Yum!
-Brands’ key financial scores across valuation and profitability metrics:
+The following radar chart illustrates Yum!
+Brands’ valuation and financial performance scores:

 Yum!
-Brands shows a mixed profile: strong discounted cash flow (4) and return on assets (5) contrast sharply with weak return on equity (1), debt to equity (1), price to earnings (2), and price to book (1) scores.
+Brands shows mixed financial signals: strong discounted cash flow (4) and return on assets (5), but very weak return on equity (1), debt-to-equity (1), and price-to-book (1) scores.
+Price-to-earnings is also unfavorable (2).

 Analysis of the company’s bankruptcy risk

 Yum!
-Brands’ Altman Z-Score places it in the grey zone, indicating a moderate risk of bankruptcy but no immediate distress:
+Brands’ Altman Z-Score places it in the grey zone, indicating a moderate risk of bankruptcy and financial uncertainty:

 Is the company in good financial health?

-The Piotroski Score diagram highlights Yum!
-Brands’ financial strength based on nine criteria:
+The Piotroski Score diagram reveals Yum!
+Brands’ overall financial strength based on profitability, leverage, and efficiency metrics:

-With a Piotroski Score of 6, Yum!
-Brands demonstrates average financial health, suggesting moderate operational efficiency and profitability but room for improvement.
+With a score of 6, Yum!
+Brands demonstrates average financial health, reflecting moderate strengths but leaving room for improvement in stability and operational efficiency.

 Competitive Landscape & Sector Positioning

-This analysis covers Yum!
-Brands’ strategic positioning, revenue by segment, key products, and main competitors.
+This section examines Yum!
+Brands’ strategic positioning, revenue breakdown, key products, and main competitors.
 I will assess whether Yum!
 Brands holds a competitive advantage within the restaurant sector.

 Strategic Positioning